 6. The child must be provided with instruction equivalent to that given in public schools, but the State Board of Education is not given the authority to define “equivalent instruction” nor to approve of homeschools.
 In fact the law has removed all subject requirements, leaving the homeschools without any mandatory subjects.

-Home education takes money to purchase school curriculum and supplies, and to cover activity fees.
-Usually curriculum costs are approximately $400.00 a year per child.
+It takes funds to purchase school curriculum and supplies, and to cover activity fees.
+Curriculum costs vary depending on the type of materials families wish to use.
 More money if the teacher desires the curriculum to do more of the teaching and planning; less money if the teacher is willing to give more of her time to prep and teach each subject.